-• Instagram: trisigmaeo

-• Redbird Life: Sigma Sigma Sigma Sorority
+- Instagram: trisigmaeo - Redbird Life: Sigma Sigma Sigma Sorority

-Zeta Tau Alpha was founded on October 15, 1898, and was created to make a difference in the lives of its members by developing the potential of each individual.
+Zeta Tau Alpha was founded October 15, 1898, and was created to make a difference in the lives of its members by developing the potential of each individual.
 They foster strength of character by emphasizing leadership development, service to others, academic achievement, and continued personal growth, with a commitment to friendship and the future.

-• Instagram: isuzeta

-• Redbird Life: Zeta Tau Alpha Sorority
+- Instagram: zta\ilstu - Redbird Life: Zeta Tau Alpha Sorority

-Zeta Theta Pi encourages fellowship between females based on the values of character, commitment, and compassion as well as encouraging leadership and involvement in the community to better the sister, the sorority, and society.
-Zeta Theta Pi is a local sorority founded in the spring of 2007 at Central Michigan University.
+The purpose of Zeta Theta Pi is to encourage fellowship between females based on the values of character, commitment, and compassion and encourage leadership and involvement in the community in order to better the sister, the sorority, and society.
+Zeta Theta Pi is a local sorority and was founded in the spring of 2007 at Central Michigan University.